cognitivetech/Quantum-Consciousness_Microtubules_Orch-OR/Consciousness-and-the-Universe_Penrose-Hameroff-Stapp-Chopra-Kak.md

 - The relationship between subjective consciousness and the physical universe displays a similar complementarity with profound symmetry breaking.
 - Subjective consciousness has a claim to cosmological status in relation to the physical universe as it may function to solve the problem of superabundance by reducing probability multiverses to the unique course of history.
 - Biocentrism's conclusions are consistent with this view of consciousness in shaping the universe.

-**Additional References:**
-- Ananthaswamy, A. (2009) Whole brain is in the grip of consciousness - New Scientist 18 March.
-- Ananthaswamy, A. (2010) Firing on all neurons: Where consciousness comes from - New Scientist, 22 March.
-- Aspect, A., Grangier P., Roger G. (1981), Phys.
-Rev. Lett.
-47, 460; (1982) Phys.
-Rev. Lett.
-49, 1804; 49, 91.
-- Baars, B. (1997) In the Theatre of Consciousness: Global Workspace Theory - A Rigorous Scientific Theory of Consciousness.
-Journal of Consciousness Studies, 4/4 292-309.
-- Basar E., Basar-Eroglu J., Rschke J., Schmitt S. (1989) The EEG is a quasi-deterministic signal anticipating sensory-cognitive tasks, in Basar E., Bullock TH eds.
-Brain Dynamics Springer-Verlag, 43-71.
-- Beggs J, Plenz D. (2004) Neuronal Avalanches Are Diverse and Precise Activity Patterns That Are Stable for Many Hours in Cortical Slice Cultures - Journal of Neuroscience, 24, 5216-9.

 ---